xen-troops/zephyr/boards/arm/rz_g3s/doc/pinctrl/pinctrl.rst

     * **"output-enable"** - The Direction of the IO buffer is Output;
     * **"input-enable"** - The Direction of the IO buffer is Input;
     * if **none** of the above is specified then Output enable will be left unchanged.

+* Digital Noise Filter configuration which will be reflected in **FILONOFF_m, FILNUM_m and FILCLKSEL_m** registers.
+  It's supported only for the **"NMI"** Special pin

+    * **"input-debounce"** - the Digital Noise Filter configuration of the pins.
+      This property should be defined using INCTRL_RZG3S_FILTER_SET() helper macro in pinctrl-r9a08g045.h to specify values for FILNUM_m and FILCLKSEL_m registers and enable Digital Noise Filter.

 Group of pins configuration
 ```````````````````````````